FREE UK SHIPPING ON £50 | HANDCRAFTED IN THE UK

 When choosing scented vegan candles, check the label to see what type of scent is used.
 If it is fragrance oil, make sure that it is vegan, silicon-free, CMR-free and phthalate-free; if it is an essential oil, make sure that it is ethically sourced.

 The wick is the part of the candle that burns.
-The most common wicks are made from cotton, linen and wood and are vegan.
-However, some companies use beeswax or paraffin and stearic acid mixture to stiffen the wicks, making them non-vegan.
-Therefore, when buying a vegan candle, make sure to check the label to see what type of wick is used.
+The most common wicks are made from cotton, linen and wood and are all vegan.
+However, some companies use beeswax or paraffin with a stearic acid mixture to stiffen the wicks, making them non-vegan.
+Therefore, when buying a vegan candle, check the label to see what type of wick is used.
+Though, many companies don’t disclose the contents of their wicks.

 At Snug Scent, we use ONLY natural cotton wicks treated with vegetable wax.
 Therefore, you can rest assured you are getting the most vegan experience possible.